DGAP-CMS: Adtran Holdings, Inc.: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 / Third country release according to Article 50 Para.
 1, No. 2 of the WpHG [the German Securities Trading Act]

-On 4 August 2022, Adtran Holdings, Inc. filed a form 8-K report with the US Securities and Exchange Commission (SEC).
+On 5 August 2022, Adtran Holdings, Inc. filed a form 10-Q report with the US Securities and Exchange Commission (SEC).
 It is available on the Adtran website at https://investors.adtran.com/sec-filings/default.aspx

 |Language: